jewel/clearskies/protocol/core.md

 * `s` a message with a signature
 * `$` a message with a binary attachment and signature

 The header character is followed by the encoded message size in base 10 and a colon.
 If the message has a signature, followed by the size of the signature and a colon.

 For all message types the length of the JSON object is added after the prefix, using ASCII characters.
 The maximum size for the JSON body is 16777216 bytes.

 The message is composed of the following fields, each field is denoted using square brackets, which are not present in the message encoding itself.

-$[msg size]:[signature size]:[msg body][signature][binary payload]
+$[msg size]:[msg body][signature size]:[signature][binary chunk size 1]:[binary
+chunk 1]..[binary chunk size N]:[binary chunk N]0:

 The JSON message body must start with a "{" character.
 That is to say, it is not valid to have an array, string, or other non-object as the body.

 After the header the body is sent.
 It may contain unnecessary whitespace, although for efficiency purposes that isn't recommended.

 The message body object will have a "type" member, which will identify the type of message.

 For example: